Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Applications to wind Riemannian structures and navigation

-The proof of the inclusions for $J^{\pm}_\Sigma$ are analogous except for a slight difference.
-In fact, for the inclusion $\pi\left(J^+(0,x)\right)\subset J^+_{\Sigma}(x)$, observe that if $(0,x)< (r,y)$, the existence of a causal curve between $(0,x)$ and $(r,y)$, such that $\dot\sigma(s)\neq 0$ for all $s$, is guaranteed except when $x=y$ and $\gamma$ is a lightlike pregeodesic, but in that case $y\in J^+_{\Sigma}(x)$, by definition.
-For the last assertion, recall Remark~\ref{htimeoriented}. \end{proof} \begin{rem} Of course, $\pi: \R\times M \rightarrow M$ is an open map and this agrees with the fact that $I^\pm_\Sigma(x)$ must be open as so are $I^\pm(0,x)$.
-However if, say, $J^+(0,x)$ is closed, then $J^+_\Sigma(x)$ is not necessarily closed.
-Typically, this happens for ``black hole regions'' even in globally hyperbolic \sstk splittings. \end{rem} One could define the $F$-separation $d_F$ in an analogous sense as in the Randers-Kropina case, by using the infimum of the lengths of the $F$-admissible (or $\Sigma$-admissible) curves connecting each two points, as well as a Lorentzian separation $d^{F_l}$ by taking the supremum of the $F_l$-lengths.
+One could define the $F$-separation $d_F$ in an analogous way as in the Randers-Kropina case, by using the infimum of the lengths of the $F$-admissible (or $\Sigma$-admissible) curves connecting each two points, as well as a Lorentzian separation $d^{F_l}$ by taking the supremum of the $F_l$-lengths.
 In fact, if $F$-admissible curves are taken, then $d_F$ lies again in the case of the $F$-separation defined for any conic Finsler structure in \cite{JavSan11}.
-However, as a difference with the Randers-Kropina case, now discontinuities of $d_F$ may appear in non-trivial cases (typically, when $x\preceq y$ but $x\not\prec y$; such discontinuities would remain if $\Sigma$-admissible curves were used instead of $F$-admissible ones).
+However, as a difference with the Randers-Kropina case, now discontinuities of $d_F$ may appear in non-trivial cases. \soutE{(typically, when $x\preceq y$ but $x\not\prec y$; such discontinuities would remain if $\Sigma$-admissible curves were used instead of $F$-admissible ones).
 As this would affect possible results involving boundary geodesics, we prefer not to follow this approach here.
-On the contrary, we ensure directly the existence of geodesics and their extremizing properties by using the previously introduced notions.
+On the contrary,} \bw Even though some properties can be proven in this case by using a kind of extended Finsler separation (see Section 9.2), we will \ew ensure directly the existence of geodesics and their extremizing properties by using the previously introduced notions.

-In the next theorem, recall that the hypothesis of w-convexity is fulfilled whenever one of the conditions in parts $(i)$ and $(ii)$ of Proposition~\ref{c63} holds.